 In 1974 a Committee for the Defence of Ukrainian Political Prisoners in the USSR, comprising representatives of various community organisations, was formed.
 The Association of Ukrainian Women in Great Britain was particularly active in defence of women political prisoners.
 At various times between the 1950s and the 1980s, Ukrainian organisations cooperated with British individuals and representatives of other Eastern European nationalities through bodies such as the Anglo-Ukrainian Society, the Mazepa Society, the Anti-Bolshevik Bloc of Nations, local Captive Nations Committees, the Polish-Ukrainian Society in London, the European Freedom Council and the European Liaison Group.

-There was a further increase in activity in the second half of the 1980s, after the 1986 Chornobyl nuclear disaster and in the light of the political liberalisation taking place in the USSR at that time.
+There was an increase in activity in the second half of the 1980s, particularly in connection with the 1986 Chornobyl nuclear disaster and the political liberalisation taking place in the USSR at that time.
 Several new action groups were formed, including the Ukrainian Peace Committee (1986), the Ukrainian Press Agency (1987), the British Section of the Ukrainian Helsinki Union (1989), and The Chornobyl Committee (1991).
 In 1988, as part of the millennial commemoration of the adoption of Christianity in Kyivan Rus, an information campaign was conducted to highlight the historical development of the Church in Ukraine as distinct from that in Russia.

 After the establishment of independent Ukraine, the information and lobbying activities of the UK Ukrainian community were refocused on issues such as urging UK government support for Ukraine, protesting against threats to the country’s independence, encouraging investment in Ukraine by British businesses, and generally raising awareness of developments in Ukraine.
 These ends have been pursued mainly through contacts with government and business individuals, public lectures and seminars, and various online activities.
 The efforts of existing bodies such as the AUGB and the Ukrainian Institute London have been complemented by those of organisations formed after 1991, including the British-Ukrainian Law Association (1993), the Ukrainian-British City Club (2005) and the British Ukrainian Society (2007).